gaurang1123/WebDev-Baceknd-Notes/03_Express/README.md

 when any other format data is send express will convert it into json and send it.
 #### While using use() request sent to any route will give some response even if route don't exist.

+## Response Methods
+1. res.send() :- Sends a response of various types (string, object, buffer, etc.)
+2. res.json() :- Sends a JSON response ({object}) auto convert to application/json
+3. res.status() :- Sets the HTTP status code
+4. res.sendStatus() :- Sets the status and sends the status code as a response body
+5. res.end() :- Ends the response without any data
+6. res.redirect() :- Redirects the request to a different URL ("/user"), ("https://google.com")
+7. res.download() :- Prompts a file download on the client side
+8. res.set() or res.header() :- Sets response headers
+9. res.cookie() :- Sets a cookie
+10. res.clearCookie() :- Clears a cookie

 ## Routing request